 On Jan.
 3, 2001, Governor Carper stepped down two weeks early to become Delaware's junior senator.
 He was reelected in 2006, and with his reelection in November 2012 he has been elected to state-wide public office in Delaware 13 times.
 When Senator Joe Biden stepped down to become vice president in January 2009, Tom Carper became Delaware's senior senator.

-Senator Carper is Chairman of the Senate Homeland Security and Governmental Affairs Committee.
+Senator Carper is ranking member of the Senate Homeland Security and Governmental Affairs Committee, after serving as chairman in the 113th Congress.
 In that capacity, he focuses on protecting our country from threats to our national security as well as ensuring federal government programs are efficient and using taxpayer dollars wisely.
 Additionally, he is fighting to save the U.S. Postal Service and to strengthen our nation's cybersecurity.
-He also serves on the Finance Committee and Environment and Public Works Committee, where he is Chairman of the Subcommittee on Transportation and Infrastructure.
+He also serves on the Finance Committee and Environment and Public Works Committee, where he is ranking member on the Subcommittee on Clean Air and Nuclear Safety.